CarlosDev88/API-rest-in-javaScript/README.md

 # API-rest-in-javaScript
-in this repositori there are differents exercices using the api rest technologie en javascript
+in this repositori there are differents exercices using the api rest technologie en javascript those exercises are:
+* ajax-crud
+* axios-crud
+* fetch-crud
+* file loader with php
+* form processor with php
+* songs-api
+* pokemon-api
+* tv-shows-api
+* convert markdown in html code
+* form processor with formsubmit
+* Stripe payment gateway api
+* wordpress-api-rest

+# Stripe payment gateway api

+# pokemon-api

+# tv-shows-api